UKLA LiteraCy school of the year 2016-2017

 Inspired by the beautifully written language Year 3 then created a piece of choral speaking.
 This enabled them to explore the text creatively.
 Year 3 performed their choral speaking at the UKLA conference and to parents at school who were so proud of their children’s stunning performance.

-First, children in Year 6 listened to the start of ‘The Pilot and the Little Prince’, a biography by Peter Sis.
-Next, they looked at different flying machines and used the images to inspire them to invent their own.
-They created a collage using paper and tissue paper.
-Next, they learnt about how planes fly and wrote an explanation detailing the process.
-Finally, they wrote instructions on how to build their flying machines.
+Children in Year 6 listened to the start of ‘The Pilot and the Little Prince’, a biography by Peter Sis.
+They looked at different flying machines and used the images to inspire them to invent their own, creating a collage using paper and tissue paper.
+They learnt about how planes fly and wrote an explanation detailing the process.
+They also wrote instructions on how to build their flying machines.

 The Sleeper and the Spindle